brianhodges/golang-jsonservice/README.md

 # JSON Service for Heroku/PostgreSQL (Go)
 Just a project more for myself to refer back to when working on future GoLang projects.
-Generates .JSON services from Heroku/PostgreSQL db data.
+Generates .JSON services from Heroku/PostgreSQL db queries/data.

 # Setup
 ***To Run:***